ssiwan/KARMA/README.md

 Once a testable version was completed, our usability expert created a [Test Plan](docs/KarmaUsabilityTestPlan.pdf) which contained the objectives of the test, outlined the logistics, and listed the tasks and questions to be used.

 The usability test utilized both qualitative and quantitative research methods since the users were asked to accomplish a task, which had a value of pass/fail/struggle.
 Test participants were  asked a series of follow up questions which provided quantitative data as to their satisfaction of the product and their experience.
-[Usability Test Results](docs/KarmaDashboardUsabilityFindings.pdf) were documented, discussed with the product team, and used to generate new user stories in the product backlog to improve usabililty in future iterations.
+[Usability Test Results](docs/KarmaDashboardUsabilityFindings.pdf) were documented, discussed with the product team, and used to generate new user stories in the product backlog to improve usability in future iterations.

 ### Sprint Analysis